Dravid (surname)

 Dravid (द्रविड) is a surname found in the Deshastha Rigvedi Brahmin community in the states of Maharashtra and Karnataka, India.
 It’s also found amongst the Vadama Iyers of Tamil Nadu.
+It originates from the Sanskrit word Dravida (meaning South India or Tamil), indicating ancestors who migrated from the Tamil region to Maharashtra, Karnataka, and Andhra Pradesh.
+It is notably held by former Indian cricketer Rahul Dravid.